 Credit reports also include personal information, like your name, address, social security number, and employers.
 The three major agencies track how many times your credit report has been requested, as well—too many times isn’t a good thing.
 It can mean you’re struggling to get a credit card or loan of some sort and shows you might have trouble paying your bills.

 What specific information are landlords looking for?

 Landlords are mainly concerned with figuring out whether or not you’ll pay your rent on time and in full every month.
-That means they’re looking for past evictions, late payments, and any bankruptcies or collection accounts.
+That means they’re looking for late payments, high amounts of debt, length of credit history, and any bankruptcies or collection accounts.